-Robert J. Joustra is an associate professor of politics and international studies at Redeemer University, outside Toronto, Canada.
-He is an editorial fellow with The Review of Faith & International Affairs and author and editor of several books, including most recently Power Politics and Moral Order: Three Generations of Christian Realism (Cascade, 2022).
-He tweets sporadically @rjoustra.
+Robert J. Joustra is professor of politics and international studies at Redeemer University, outside Toronto, Canada.
+He is a senior editor with The Review of Faith & International Affairs and author most recently of Christ & Covenant in Global Politics: A Christian Introduction to International Relations.

 Herbert Butterfield, despite having been one of the world’s foremost Christian Realists, was deeply conflicted on nuclear arms.